Fannon/mobo/examples/hardware/TUTORIAL.md

 }
 ```

-The final `NetworkPrinterInstallation` will extend from the `_NetworkDeviceInstallation`:

-Create /model/HardwareInstallation/_NetworkDeviceInstallation.json with the following content:
+Create `/model/HardwareInstallation/_NetworkDeviceInstallation.json` with the following content:

 ```json
 {